Insider Selling: Mid-America Apartment Communities, Inc. (NYSE:MAA) CFO Sells 691 Shares of Stock

 Mid-America Apartment Communities, Inc. (NYSE:MAA) CFO Albert M. Campbell III sold 691 shares of the business’s stock in a transaction that occurred on Tuesday, April 6th.
 The shares were sold at an average price of $146.44, for a total value of $101,190.04.
-Following the transaction, the chief financial officer now owns 73,087 shares of the company’s stock, valued at approximately $10,702,860.28.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Following the completion of the sale, the chief financial officer now owns 73,087 shares of the company’s stock, valued at $10,702,860.28.
+The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.

 A number of research firms recently issued reports on MAA.
+Scotiabank upgraded Mid-America Apartment Communities from a “sector perform” rating to a “sector outperform” rating and boosted their price objective for the company from $132.00 to $145.00 in a research report on Friday, January 22nd.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell boosted their price objective on Mid-America Apartment Communities from $120.00 to $125.00 in a research report on Tuesday, December 15th.
 Smith Barney Citigroup boosted their price objective on Mid-America Apartment Communities from $120.00 to $125.00 in a research report on Tuesday, December 15th.
 Mizuho boosted their price objective on Mid-America Apartment Communities from $128.00 to $143.00 and gave the company a “neutral” rating in a research report on Monday, March 15th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell boosted their price objective on Mid-America Apartment Communities from $120.00 to $125.00 in a research report on Tuesday, December 15th.
-Royal Bank of Canada began coverage on Mid-America Apartment Communities in a research report on Tuesday, March 30th.
+Finally, Royal Bank of Canada began coverage on Mid-America Apartment Communities in a research report on Tuesday, March 30th.
 They set a “sector perform” rating and a $146.00 price objective for the company.
-Finally, Scotiabank upgraded Mid-America Apartment Communities from a “sector perform” rating to a “sector outperform” rating and boosted their price objective for the company from $132.00 to $145.00 in a research report on Friday, January 22nd.
 Four research analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
 The stock has an average rating of “Buy” and an average price target of $134.36.

 Institutional investors have recently made changes to their positions in the company.
 SOA Wealth Advisors LLC. acquired a new stake in shares of Mid-America Apartment Communities in the fourth quarter valued at $41,000.
 Chiron Capital Management LLC acquired a new stake in shares of Mid-America Apartment Communities in the third quarter valued at $58,000.
 Capital Asset Advisory Services LLC acquired a new stake in shares of Mid-America Apartment Communities during the fourth quarter worth $63,000.
 Vantage Consulting Group Inc acquired a new stake in shares of Mid-America Apartment Communities during the fourth quarter worth $70,000.
 Finally, Whittier Trust Co. raised its position in shares of Mid-America Apartment Communities by 218.9% during the fourth quarter.
 Whittier Trust Co. now owns 676 shares of the real estate investment trust’s stock worth $86,000 after purchasing an additional 464 shares during the period.
 Institutional investors and hedge funds own 91.38% of the company’s stock.